"Stranger Things 5" is reaching its end.

-The science fiction series has captivated audiences since it was first released in 2016.
-The series follows eerie happenings in the fictional town of Hawkins, Indiana, in the 1980s, and a teenage friend group looking to uncover the town's mysteries.
+The beloved science fiction series following the eerie happenings in the fictional town of Hawkins, Indiana, in the 1980s, and a teenage group of friends looking to uncover the town's mysteries, has captivated audiences since it was first released in 2016.

 The names of the "Stranger Things" season 5 episodes are as follows: